zarniwoop123/text/OUTLINE.md

 Ok, there's a lot of good stuff in there, but here are some ways I think you could improve the essay.

 INTRO
-(1) Your intro leaves provides an outline of your essay, but the outline leaves important parts of your essay out.
+(1) Your intro provides an outline of your essay, but the outline leaves important parts of your essay out.
 You mention Yu-Shan Wu, but not Ferugson, Steppputat, Larsen or Feree.
 (2) Your outline tells the reader that the essay will be divided into 2 parts, but then the outline goes on to describe 3 parts and has a segue into a 4th.
 The rest of the essay does not follow this structure.

 PART 1: